 As an Amazon Associate I earn from qualifying purchases.

 Roasted rhubarb probably isn’t the first on anyone’s list of “what to do with rhubarb”, but I think it actually should be.
 Roasted rhubarb holds its shape and color much more than stewing it, as you can see from the photos here.

 You might say I’ve been on a bit of a rhubarb craze lately.
 Over the course of one week I bought almost 20lbs of it.
-To say, ‘I love rhubarb’ is an understatement of an enormous degree.
+To say, ‘I love rhubarb’ is an understatement to an enormous degree.
 I’ve made rhubarb fool, frozen the rhubarb raw, stewed it and then froze it, made rhubarb muffins, rhubarb syrup, a rhubarb lattice pie and a strawberry rhubarb crumble.
-Oh, and I also baked it, which is apparently one of the best ways to cook rhubarb as it ends up having one of the highest amounts of antioxidants when baked or stewed slowly.
-It’s nice to know that what I love is actually really good for me!

-Baking rhubarb is incredibly simple; there’s really no recipe needed, but you know me, I’ll help you out.
+Roasting rhubarb is incredibly simple; there’s really no recipe needed, but you know me, I’ll help you out.

-I’m adding this recipe to the Great British Rhubarb Recipe Roundup hosted by the fab British bloggers
+I’m adding this recipe to the Great British Rhubarb Recipe Roundup hosted by Janice at FarmersGirl Kitchen.